 - cardiovascular issues

 - prostate problems

-Some medications known as selective estrogen receptor modulators (SERMs)—commonly marketed as breast cancer treatments— also may be used to block estrogen in men.
-These drugs can be used for a variety of conditions related to low testosterone, including:
+Some medications, known as selective estrogen receptor modulators (SERMs), may also be used to block estrogen in males.
+They are commonly marketed for breast cancer treatment.
+They can also be used off-label for a variety of conditions related to low testosterone, including: